 Utility room: With washing machine and tumble dryer.

-Bedroom 1: With kingsize bed, wooden floor and en-suite with shower cubicle and toilet.
+Bedroom 1: With kingsize bed, wooden floor and en-suite with shower cubicle (limited headroom to one side) and toilet.

 Beams and vaulted ceilings throughout.

 Bedroom 2: With double bed.

 Bedroom 3: With double bed.